Storage#

 ../_images/new-hsm-volumes.png

 Step 3.
-Create Policy
+Complete procedure.

-The last stop shows the settings for review.
-You can go back to change any options or create the policy.
+The last step shows the settings for review.
+You can use the buttons at the bottom to:

 ../_images/new-hsm-create.png